julianghionoiu/tdl-runner-dotnet/README.md

 ## 2. How to start

+- Run `nuget restore befaster.sln` at the root of the project
 - Open solution `befaster.sln`
 - In solution open `BeFaster.App/SendCommandToServer.cs`
 - Read the comments as documentation, they will guide through the rest of the setup